 This approach is being proactively adopted because organizations have realized the importance of transforming the workforce to remain in the fierce competition.
 This drives organizations toward increased agility and growth in quickly changing skills so that upskilling or reskilling can move along with emerging trends.

-Also, a skills-based talent strategy creates a more open hiring style, improves the staff's flexibility, prepares employees for future challenges and, in part, enables adaptive actions to cover skill gaps.
+Also, a skills-based talent strategy creates a more open hiring approach, enhances workforce flexibility, prepares employees for future challenges, and, in part, enables adaptive actions, such as using a structured talent management framework, to address skill gaps.

 Benefits of a Skills-based Talent Strategy